Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

 We compare our method to the classical Wasserstein distances $\wasserstein{2}$ and $\wassersteinTree$ \cite{edelsbrunner09, pont_vis21} and to two methods that took a first step in the direction of using geometrical information by focusing on \revision{coarse} properties.
-First, the so-called \emph{geometrical lifting} \revision{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking}}, i.e. the use of the coordinates in the domain of the critical points in the distance computation, that we note $\liftingWasserstein{2}$ and $\liftingWassersteinTree$ for respectively persistence diagrams and merge trees.
+First, the so-called \emph{geometrical lifting}\revision{\mbox{\cite{soler_ldav18, lin_geometryAware23, mingzheTracking}}}, i.e. the use of the coordinates in the domain of the critical points in the distance computation, that we note $\liftingWasserstein{2}$ and $\liftingWassersteinTree$ for respectively persistence diagrams and merge trees.
 Second, the use of the volume of the regions \cite{SaikiaSW14_branch_decomposition_comparison}, i.e. the number of vertices, that we respectively note $\volumeWasserstein{2}$ and $\volumeWassersteinTree$.
 We formally define these methods in \appendixGeometric{} \revision{and use the implementations available in TTK \cite{ttk17}}.
 The last two methods are subject to parameters controlling \revision{the impact of} the geometrical properties (\appendixGeometric), the weights $w_\lifting$ for the coordinates distance and $w_\volume$ for the volume difference.
 Our method is subject to the subsampling parameter $\subsampleParameter$ (\autoref{sec_subsampling}).

-We use the values $w_\lifting = 0.5$, $w_\volume = 0.2$ and $\subsampleParameter = 0.1$ since they gave the best results for our applications \revision{averaged} over all the ensembles (see \autoref{sec_dimRed}).
-When processing merge trees, we use the recommmended value of $\epsilon_1 = 0.05$ given by Pont et al. \cite{pont_vis21}. \revision{Finally, for the ground metric (\autoref{eq_groundMetric} and \autoref{eq_our_groundMetric}), we use $q = 2$, the standard Euclidean metric, consistent with prior works for visualization applications \cite{vidal_vis19, pont_vis21, pont_tvcg23, pont_tvcg24, sisouk_techrep23}.}
+We use the values $w_\lifting = 0.5$, $w_\volume = 0.2$ and $\subsampleParameter = 0.1$ since they gave the best results for our applications \revision{averaged} over all the \revisionTVCG{considered} ensembles (see \autoref{sec_dimRed}) \revisionTVCG{and recommend using them by default.
+For larger ensembles or resource-constrained settings, $\subsampleParameter$ can be increased to further reduce the cost in computation time of region comparisons, at the expense of accuracy, while stronger compression can be used when memory is the main bottleneck (see \autoref{sec_frameworkQuality} for the recommended models).
+Unless stated otherwise, the null background field is used as it helps interpretability by naturally considering absent the values outside a feature region and make them contributing as deletion or insertion costs, \revisionTVCGminor{although stability is shown for data background (\autoref{sec_stability})}.} When processing merge trees, we use the \revisionTVCGminor{recommended} value of $\epsilon_1 = 0.05$ given by Pont et al. \cite{pont_vis21}. \revision{Finally, for the ground metric (\autoref{eq_groundMetric} and \autoref{eq_our_groundMetric}), we use $q = 2$, the standard Euclidean metric, consistent with prior works for visualization applications \cite{vidal_vis19, pont_vis21, pont_tvcg23, pont_tvcg24, sisouk_techrep23}.}